jlopezper/basic-reproduction-number-covid19/README.md

 manage the workflow.
 This analysis can be run by cloning the repository and running the `make.R` file.

-### Disclaimer(\!)
+### Disclaimer (\!)

-This analysis is developed by an inexperienced person and has the **sole** objective of having a minimum idea of the potential evolution of the outbreak in Spain. **Under no circumstances** this is intended to be a reference study with which to take any health decision.
-If you are a person with some responsibility in this regard, you do better by leaving this site and taking a look at the [excellent work](https://cmmid.github.io/topics/covid19/current-patterns-transmission/global-time-varying-transmission.html) that the London School of Hygiene and Tropical Medicine (among many others) is doing.
+This analysis is developed by a layman and has the **sole** objective of having a minimum idea of the potential evolution of the outbreak in Spain. **Under no circumstances** this is intended to be a reliable study with which to take any health decision.
+If you want to figure out how experts are modelling this, I strongly recommend taking a look at the [excellent work](https://cmmid.github.io/topics/covid19/current-patterns-transmission/global-time-varying-transmission.html) that the London School of Hygiene and Tropical Medicine is doing.

 ### Assumptions